D365FOOrg/D365FO/ExtensionTableKB.md

-# Table Extension in Dynamics 365 Finance & Operations (D365FO)
+# Table Extension and Table Extension method or COC in Dynamics 365 Finance & Operations (D365FO)

 ## Overview of Table Extensions